MoldyHacker/learning-annex/Source Control/Git/Git.md

 ``git log --follow [file]``
 Diaplay list of version history including renames for the specified file.

+``git log --stat -M``
+Display all commit logs relating to any paths that moved.

 ``git diff [first-branch]...[second-branch]``
 Display the content difference between the two specified branches.